Oakchris1955/rust-http-server/tutorial/src/http-protocol.md

 - `308 Permanent Redirect`: Like `301`, but the user can't switch methods.
 - `400 Bad Request`: The request is malformed and won't be processed
 - `401 Unauthorized`: The client must authenticate itself to get the requested response and make itself known to the server.
-- `402 Forbidden`: Like `401`, but the server knows who the client is, the client just isn't authorized **enough** to ccess the resource.
+- `402 Forbidden`: Like `401`, but the server knows who the client is, the client just isn't authorized **enough** to access the resource.
 - `404 Not Found`: The server cannot find the requested resource.
 In an API, this can also mean that the endpoint is valid but the resource itself does not exist.
 - `429 Too Many Requests`: The user has sent too many requests in a given amount of time ("rate limiting").
 - `500 Internal Server Error`: The server has encountered a situation it does not know how to handle.
 Usually indicates an in-server error.